Thames1990/Thames1990.github.io/README.md

 # Thomas Mohr

-I'm a software developer with a bachelors degree in Computer Science and currently looking forward to be hired.
+I'm a software developer with a bachelors degree in Computer Science and currently working for Intelligent Data Analytics in Marburg, Germany.

 ## Curriculum Vitae